call-learning/analytics-components/src/MPCollectionChart/README.md

 `collections` specifies the collection time/datestamp on which the grade collection has been done.
 Each collection is an object with the following properties.
 - id: an identified for this collection
-- filename: (string) ame of the filename containing the collection
+- url: (string) ame of the url containing the collection
 - timestamp: (number) the timestamp date of the collection

 ### `grades` (object array; required)